jameschen215/memory-card/README.md

 This ensures React can properly reuse components and preserve their state and animation transitions.

 See code in `cards.tsx` and `card.tsx`.

+### Don't handle state and animation timing both in parent component and child component

+- Just set message in `Cards.tsx` component, and queue the message in the `Message.tsx` component, and let it schedule the animation.
+That is don't set message in `Cards.tsx`, set specific time out, and set message `null`.
+Just make the `Message` component do this job.

+- Prevent user input during any animation

+- Use ref to store time out id.

+- Use isAnimating state to track your animation course.